Science fiction: 20th century

 Edgar Rice Burroughs's novel A Princess of Mars, published in 1912, was the first of his thirty-year planetary romance series about the fictional Barsoom; the novels were set on Mars and featured John Carter as the hero.

 One of the first dystopian novels, We, was written by the Russian author Yevgeny Zamyatin and published in 1924.
 It describes a world of harmony and conformity within a united totalitarian state.

+The August 1923 issue of Science and Invention — the "Scientific Fiction number" — was the first issue of a Gernsback-published magazine to have significant fiction content.

 In 1926, Hugo Gernsback published the first American science fiction magazine, Amazing Stories.
-In its first issue, he provided the following definition:
+In its first issue, he said:

+By 'scientifiction' I mean the Jules Verne, H. G. Wells and Edgar Allan Poe type of story—a charming romance intermingled with scientific fact and prophetic vision...
+Not only do these amazing tales make tremendously interesting reading—they are always instructive.
+They supply knowledge... in a very palatable form...
+New adventures pictured for us in the scientifiction of today are not at all impossible of realization tomorrow...
+Many great science stories destined to be of historical interest are still to be written...
+Posterity will point to them as having blazed a new trail, not only in literature and fiction, but progress as well.

 In 1928, E. E. "Doc" Smith's first published novel, The Skylark of Space (co-authored with Lee Hawkins Garby), appeared in Amazing Stories.
 It is often described as the first great space opera.
 That same year, Philip Francis Nowlan's original story about Buck Rogers, Armageddon 2419, also appeared in Amazing Stories.
 This story was followed by a Buck Rogers comic strip, the first serious science fiction comic.

 Last and First Men: A Story of the Near and Far Future is a future history novel written in 1930 by the British author Olaf Stapledon.
 A work of innovative scale in the science fiction genre, it describes the fictional history of humanity from the present forward across two billion years.